-Possible Cause: Failed to establish the connection with the thin-client service or the connection instances of browser and try connecting again.
+Possible Cause: Failed to establish the connection with the thin-client service or the connection details.

-Action: Click Log Entries, then select Browser Agent Logs from View Logs for more details.
 Go to the Task Manager and check if the process novell-sslvpn-serv.exe is running.
-If it is not running, go to Control Panel > Administrative Tools > Services
+If it is not running, go to Control Panel > Administrative